-This is my about me section, so here is an image of the rolling hills of southwest Iowa.
+This is my about Linda M. Wolfe section, so here is an image of the rolling hills of Southwest Iowa.
 Why don’t I have a picture of me?

 Our lush breadbasket of the world is a beautiful location year round.
 We note many a musical bird call heralding the spring.
 A midsummer delight is inhaling the intoxicatingly sweet fragrance of freshly mown hay.
 Orange and gold hues embellish our autumn tree foliage.
 Winter snows glisten and sparkle upon the frozen ground.